FriendsOfAkeneo/CustomEntityBundle/docs/cookbook.md

 ## Internationalization

 You have to create 2 translation files.
-The file `messages.en.yml` is used by the symfony translator in the backend, while the `jsmesages.en.yml` is for all the front translations.
+The file `messages.en.yml` is used by the Symfony translator in the backend, while the `jsmessages.en.yml` is for all the front translations.
 Here is an example for english:

 ```yaml
 #acme/Bundle/SupplierBundle/Resources/translations/messages.en.yml